A15: Restoration and conservation

 Dry rot is the most serious of wood rots, but should not be a cause of panic preservative treatment using saturation irrigation systems unless it is very extensive and aggressively active.
 Dry rot needs moisture to survive.
 It is still widely believed by many specifiers that dry rot can obtain moisture from adjacent timber below 20% moisture content and thereby continue to spread throughout a building.

 Recent scientific research shows that such a belief is incorrect.
 Dry rot is normally restricted to areas of timber and masonry which are subject to periodic but severe wetting.
 However, in areas of restricted ventilation the decay can spread to adjacent areas of drier timber.
 It is true that dry rot spores can lie dormant for a number of years.
 However, these spores will only become active above 20% moisture content.
-If the timber is kept dry the dry rot will die.
+If the timber is kept dry the dry rot will die and spores cannot germinate.

 What is most important is the need to discover the location and cause of the dry rot outbreak and its present level of activity.
 Then eliminate all sources of moisture.
 Use dehumidifiers to reduce the relative humidity and thereby help dry the timber to 16% moisture content or below.
 Affected timbers should be removed to beyond 300mm past the last signs of decay.
 Replacement timbers should be pressure preservative treated to the required Hazard Class treatment.
 Non-decayed timber adjacent to affected wood should have a preservative paste or injected treatment carried out.
 Similarly, adjacent wall surfaces should be spray treated to kill spores.

-For heritage buildings consideration should be given to a remote monitoring system which can detect moisture content levels in hidden areas and thereby indicate if there are conditions conducive to the growth of dry rot.
+For heritage buildings consideration should be given to a remote monitoring system which can detect moisture content levels in hidden areas and thereby indicate if conditions conducive to decay have arisen.

 The most common type of wood damaging insect is the furniture beetle or woodworm.
 It is now less common inside centrally heated houses, preferring wood at a higher moisture content.
 The young grub (larva) remains in the affected wood for two to five years before it emerges from its flight hole during the period May to August.
 Severely damaged wood must be replaced with preservative treated timber.
 The preservative must contain an appropriate insecticide, and not just a fungicide, treated in accordance with its hazard class requirements.Where floor joists or boards are attacked they should be spray treated on all surfaces wherever possible.